 Not all warts that you come across are going to be cancerous.
 A good majority of them will be nothing more than a regular wart, and you won’t have to worry yourself sick about your pet’s health.
 That doesn’t mean you shouldn’t get the wart checked out, though – mainly for your peace of mind.

-If you want to determine what the growth on your dog is, you will need to get it examined and tested by your veterinarian.
+If you want to determine what the growth on your dog is and if it’s a cancerous lump, you will need to get it examined and tested by your veterinarian.
 Once testing is done to determine what kind of bump your dog has got, necessary treatment can begin.
-If it’s benign, your vet might still remove it, but otherwise, your pup should be in the clear.
+If it’s a benign wart on your dog, your vet might still remove it, but otherwise, your pup should be in the clear.